pitchgrid-io/pitchgrid-web/static/docs/plugin-user-manual.md

 The Western diatonic scale is just one out of an infinite number of possible scales.
 PitchGrid aims to make many of them easily accessible for exploration, understanding and music making.

 Every scale features its own characteristic set of interval relationships between its notes.
-This interval structure stronly influencing the sound and taste of the music that is possible within that given scale system.
+This interval structure stronly influences the sound and taste of the music that is possible within that given scale system.
 The art of building scales is also called tuning theory.
 PitchGrid is a tuning theory plugin.

-The beauty and richness of tuning theories arises from the fundamental incompatibily between two important aspects of pitch intervals in music:
+The necessity to have tuning theories arises from the fundamental and inherent incompatibily between two important aspects of pitch intervals in music, Justness and Regularity.
+But considering tuning theories also has richness and beauty to it.
+So let's explore these two aspects and how they interact.

-1. **Justness**: Consonance of an interval is achieved at particular frequency ratios.
+1. **Justness**: (Sensory) consonance of an interval is achieved at particular frequency ratios.
 For tones having a harmonic spectrum, consonance is achieved when the ratio of frequencies is a ratio of small integers.
 The smaller the integers, the stronger the feeling of consonance.
 The underlying assumption is that a tone has a harmonic spectrum, that is to say, its partials’ frequencies are integer multiples of its fundamental‘s frequency.
-The ratio also tells you which of the overtones have the same frequency, i.e. resonate, if the two tone‘s defining fundamental frequencies are at that ratio.
-This resonance is what is most responsible for the feeling of consonance.
+The ratio also tells us which of the overtones have the same frequency, i.e. resonate, if the two tone‘s defining fundamental frequencies are at that ratio.
+This resonance is what is most responsible for the sensation of consonance.
 You hear that the two tones fit, or hug, when some of the lower overtones match in frequency.
 The smaller the integers in the ratio, the stronger the feeling of consonance, because it is lower, and thus louder, overtones which paticipate in the resonance.
 An interval equal to a ratio of integers is called **_just_**.
 2. **Regularity**: The appeal of tonal music largely derives from recognizing a musical phrase.
 This makes repetition the most important (and maybe defining)feature of music that most humans enjoy listening to.
 Since exact repetition becomes boring, a voiced musical phrase is often altered upon repetition, introducing an element of surprise.
 One such alteration device is transposition (i.e. the shift of the frequency of the phrase pattern as a whole).
 Thus, having scales that feature note pitches which enable transposition is a feature that composers and musicians naturally desire.
 A scale which enables transposition naturally becomes **_regular_**.

 A scale (any scale) cannot have both properties at the same time, being composed of just intervals only and being maximally regular.
 Much of tuning theory arises from and adresses this incompatibility.
 Every scale that has been built to support tonal music is a compromise between justness and regularity.
 The PitchGrid concept makes this aspect explicit.